Core Rotations

 This longitudinal experience is designed to give residents a chance to develop their professionalism and to learn about and participate in important pharmacy-related functions of the health system that are not necessarily associated with direct patient care.
 The resident will demonstrate knowledge and application skills in the area of leadership and ethics.
 It is recommended that the residents utilize the Catholic Health University to attend classes related to leadership, teamwork, and ethics so long as they do not interfere with scheduled rotations.

 Leadership series will be a longitudinal experience consisting of 1 hour meetings related to a myriad of topics.
-Please refer to the Leadership/Management Dashboard for the areas to be covered.

 Transitional Month